jwharm/java-gi/README.md

 For every signal, a method to connect (e.g. `onClicked`) and emit the signal (`emitClicked`) is included in the API.
 New signal connections return a `SignalConnection` object, that allows you to disconnect, block and unblock a signal, or check whether the signal is still connected.

 Functions with callback parameters are supported too.
-The generated Java bindings contain `@FunctionalInterface` definitions for all callback functions to ensure type safety.
+The generated Java bindings contain `@FunctionalInterface` definitions for all callbacks to ensure type safety.

-[Closures](https://docs.gtk.org/gobject/struct.Closure.html) are marshaled to Java methods using reflection.
+Java-GI can create [GClosures](https://docs.gtk.org/gobject/struct.Closure.html) (dynamically-typed callbacks) using the [JavaClosure](https://java-gi.org/javadoc/org/javagi/gobject/JavaClosure.html) class, which uses reflection to marshal and unmarshal method- or lambda parameters to and from `GValues	` as required for a GClosure.

 ### Registering new types